 Are you trying to buy a house?
-If so, you’ll need help from a professional realtor so you’ll be efficient in your search for your dream home.
+If so, you’ll need help from professional realtors.
 Follow these steps to choose a realtor to buy a house.

 Determine where you want to live.
-If you narrow your choice to one or two towns, you can identify which realtor specializes in those locations.
+If you narrow your choice to one or two towns, you can identify which realtors specialize in those locations.
 Based on commuting distance from work, house prices and school systems, you should narrow your search area.

 Do offline research on the current market.
 Read the newspaper classifieds section for open houses and property listings.
 Attend open houses to better understand the market and also to meet realtors.

 Make a list of potential realtors.
-You can include realtors you know as well from family and friends as well as realtors you have met through your research, open houses or advertising.
+You can include realtors you know as well from family and friends as well as realtors you’ve met through your research, open houses, or advertising.

 Contact the best two or three real estate agents on your list.
 In your initial contacts with potential realtors, you may find that some realtors appeared more professional and responsive than others.
 Schedule an appointment with each of them on different days or times.
 Contact the real estate agent about any houses you identified in Steps 2 and 3 that you were interested in viewing.